-Why litigation in Canada is so important (the BAT factor)
+Why Litigation in Canada Is So Important (The BAT Factor)

-British American Tobacco is the third largest tobacco company in the world.4 Worldwide, Canada is the largest single profit generator for BAT.
+British American Tobacco (BAT) is the third largest tobacco company in the world.
+Worldwide, Canada has been the largest single profit generator for BAT.
 Extremely high profit margins for cigarette companies are a Canadian anomaly.
-BAT, the parent company of Imperial Tobacco Canada Limited (which has more than half of the Canadian market) sells roughly 10 times as many cigarettes in Europe as it does in Canada.
-But BAT generates almost as much profit from its Canadian sales as from all its European sales: profit margins were 8.8 times larger in Canada than in Europe (in 2003).5
+In the past, BAT, which is the parent company of Imperial Tobacco Canada (which has about half of the legal market in Canada), sold roughly 10 times as many cigarettes in Europe, as it did here.
+But BAT generated almost as much profit from its Canadian sales as from all its European sales in 2003.
+Profit margins were 8.8 times larger in Canada than in Europe.
+5

 The Canadian cigarette market has been a virtual oligarchy for decades, with Imperial sitting on top.
-Up until recently, with the increase in discount cigarette sales, the vast majority of consumers were willing to pay a premium price for cigarettes.
+Until recently, with the increase in discount cigarette sales, the vast majority of consumers were willing to pay a premium price for cigarettes.
 The rise of discount brands has begun to cut into profit margins, but tobacco manufacturing is still incredibly profitable.
-This trend was achieved by regular manufacturer prices increases.
+This trend of unusually high profits was achieved by regular manufacturer prices increases.
 Many of these increases occurred at the same time as governments increased taxes so that consumers would not be aware of the industry's strategy.

-If tobacco company profits (particularly BAT's) are significantly impacted in Canada through litigation, this leaves Big Tobacco with less money to try to recruit new customers, to lobby against regulations, or to take governments to court.
+If litigation in Canada has a significant impact on tobacco company profits (particularly BAT's), this would leave Big Tobacco with less money to try to recruit new customers, to lobby against regulations, or to take governments to court.

-The Importance and Relevance of Litigation Against the Tobacco Industry
+The Importance of Litigation Against the Tobacco Industry